Learn about the history of Los Angeles via a historic city walking tour… perfect for Architecture and history buffs.

 Exploring Historic Downtown LA

-Los Angeles City Walk: Broadway & 3rd
+Los Angeles walking tour: Broadway & 3rd

 A great place to start your walk is at the corner of Broadway and 3rd.
 The Million Dollar Theater and the Grand Central Market are on one side, and the famous Bradbury Building is across the street.